emissary-ingress/emissary/docs/topics/running/ambassador-with-aws.md

 **Notes:**
 - The NLB is the most efficient load balancer capable of handling millions of requests per second.
 It is recommended for streaming connections since it will maintain the connection stream between the client and Ambassador.
 - Most  of the [load balancer annotations](#load-balancer-annotations) are respected by the NLB.
 You will need to manually configure the proxy protocol and take an extra step to enable cross zone load balancing.
-- Since it operates at L4 and cannot modify the request, you will need to tell Ambassador if it is terminating TLS or not (see [tls termination](#tls-termination) notes below).
+- Since it operates at L4 and cannot modify the request, you will need to tell Ambassador if it is terminating TLS or not (see [TLS termination](#tls-termination) notes below).

 ### Application Load Balancer (ALB)